About the C-1

 What options or features will be available for the C-1?

 Exact details will be released as we near production, but you can expect the C-1 to have all the same amenities you would expect in a car, including climate control, sound system, and much more!

 Is there a warranty?
 Where will I go to service my C-1?

-We will have a dealership and service network across North America and the world.
-Details concerning that network and our warranty will be released as we near production – but rest assured, we will stand firmly behind our vehicle.
+Details concerning service, maintenance, and warranty will be released as we near production – but rest assured, we will stand firmly behind our vehicle.

 How would the C-1 work with my commute?
 How would it save me time?

-The C-1 is the ultimate urban driving solution.
-Since the C-1 is classified as a motorcycle, it allows you to lane split, ride two abreast in one lane, use the HOV lane, use motorcycle parking, and the many other advantages motorcycles have.
-We estimate it will cut most commute times by up to 50%.
-If you live in the city, this could be your primary vehicle: easy to park and slip through traffic, with services like Zipcar, Getaround, or traditional car rentals available when you need a larger vehicle or an extended road trip.
+The C-1 is the ultimate in urban transportation.
+The small size of the C-1 allows you to lane split, share a lane with another C-1, use the HOV lane, use motorcycle-specific parking, and the many other advantages .
+We estimate the C-1 will cut most commute times by up to 50%.
+If you live in the city, this could be your primary vehicle: easy to park and slip through traffic, with carsharing services like Zipcar or traditional car rentals available when you need a larger vehicle or an extended road trip.
 If you live outside the city, this could be your primary commuting vehicle, with a larger “family car” at home.
 This allows the commuter(s) in the family to travel in, around, and out of the city easily and efficiently, saving money and time every day.